 Check out the AsyncHttpClient, RequestParams and AsyncHttpResponseHandler Javadocs for more details.

-PersistentCookieStoreThis library also includes a PersistentCookieStore which is an implementation
+This library also includes a PersistentCookieStore

-of the Apache HttpClient CookieStore interface that automatically saves
+of the Apache HttpClient CookieStore

-cookies to SharedPreferences storage on the Android device.
+storage on the Android device.

 This is extremely useful if you want to use cookies to manage authentication sessions, since the user will remain logged in even after closing and re-opening your app.

-First, create an instance of AsyncHttpClient:
+First, create an instance of AsyncHttpClient

 AsyncHttpClient myClient = new AsyncHttpClient();